 A medical student who feels that they have witnessed or experienced any type of bias, harassment, or mistreatment in the learning environment may contact the Medical Student Life Advisory Committee (MSLAC).
-Membership of the MSLAC is small but representative and consists of select members of the faculty, staff and students who are trained to assist students with any concerns of mistreatment or questions about how to proceed..
-Students can report to the Co-Chairs of the Committee or to any member they feel comfortable with.
-The members of the MSLAC can be found on the website here:
+Membership of the MSLAC is small but representative and consists of select members of the faculty, staff and students who are trained to assist students with any concerns of mistreatment or questions about how to proceed.
+Students can report to the Co-Chairs of the Committee or to any member with whom they feel comfortable.
+The members of MSLAC can be found in Biographies for Membership.

-The MSLAC also has an Anonymous Comment Box for students to make reports.
-Students should be as specific as possible in the reports (location, time, specific issue) that they make via the comment box.
+The MSLAC also offers an Anonymous Comment Box for medical students to submit reports.
+Students should be as specific as possible in the reports that they make through the comment box (location, service, date of occurrence, names/roles of individuals involved or present, etc.).
 Please note that anonymous reporting limits the ability of the administration to act due to lack of specificity and ability to follow up with the person making the report.
-Reports made to the anonymous comment box will be reviewed at each of the monthly MSLAC meetings and any identifiable patterns in a particular department will be addressed.
-The Committee prepares reports and recommendations to the Dean for Medical Education and the Senior Associate Dean for Students.
+Reports made to the anonymous comment box are nevertheless taken very seriously, and investigated thoroughly, by the School of Medicine.
+Submissions will be reviewed at each of the monthly MSLAC meetings and any identifiable patterns in a particular department will be addressed, in addition to case by case follow up as warranted.
+MSLAC prepares reports and recommendations to the Dean for Medical Education and the Senior Associate Dean of Students.

-If a student experiences or witnesses any type of bias, harassment, or mistreatment in the while on a clerkship rotation, they are encouraged to report to any member of the Clerkship Coordinator Reporting Team.
-To alleviate any medical student discomfort in reporting these issues, a student may go to any Clerkship Coordinator on the Reporting Team or any member of the MSLAC to make a report – it does not have to be the coordinator of rotation in which the student experienced or witnessed the mistreatment.
+If a student experiences or witnesses any type of bias, harassment, or mistreatment while in a clinical clerkship setting, he or she is encouraged to report the matter to any member of the Clerkship Coordinator Reporting Team.
+To alleviate any medical student discomfort in reporting these issues, Clerkship Coordinators from several separate departments kindly volunteer to serve on the Reporting Team to provide students with an opportunity to bring their concerns to a Coordinator outside of the rotation in which mistreatment was experienced or witnessed.

 Members of the Clerkship Coordinator Reporting Team: